UiharuKazari2008/AMarverlousDisplay/README.md

 * brightness = 1-3 Integer Low to Max Phosphor Intensity
 * temp = Do not save text to memory (Useful for notifying of messages)
 * timeout = Integer in seconds before returning to standby clock
+* keepAwake = true, Keeps display on regardless of the auto hide

 ```
 LINE 1 <-